aditya10avg/Image-Generator-GAN-/README.md

    ```bash
    git clone https://github.com/your-username/Image-Generator-GAN.git
    ```
-2. **Run on google colab if possible or it will also run on device but can consume a lot of CPU computing.**
+2. **Run on Google Colab if possible or it will also run on the device but can consume a lot of CPU computing.**